 In today’s retail world, customer retention programs can really strike a chord and make a huge positive difference in a company’s overall annual sales.
 The only way to a better customer retention program is to create a robust loyalty program.

-According to Pareto’s classic principle, 80 percent of your sales come from only 20 percent of your customers and various data suggests that most profitable businesses are modelled on the loyalty of these customers.
+According to Pareto’s classic principle, 80 percent of your sales come from only 20 percent of your customers and various data suggests that most profitable businesses are modeled on the loyalty of these customers.
 There are three key components which play an eminent role in a brand’s efforts to cultivate long term adherence: Promotions, Continuity Initiatives and Loyalty Programs.
 Read on to see how these three tactics can interplay to build long lasting loyalty.